-Right, the first vegetable in our ‘Beginner’s Veg’ series (still time to register here!).
+Right, the first vegetable in our ‘Beginner’s Veg’ series.

 One of the easiest things for a beginner, I think, is potatoes.
 It’s sort of magical when you dig into the soil and unearth fat new tatties.
 And you know your spuds haven’t been sprayed with chemicals, and they are going to taste FANTASTIC….